HarrisonT1/Portfolio-Project-3/README.md

     <img src="assets/readme-images/deployment/deployment-settings.png">
 </details><br>

-5. Make sure to add the creds.JSON file as a secret sensitive information isnt exposed.
+5. Make sure to add the creds.JSON file as a secret sensitive information isn't exposed.
 - Make the file name creds.JSON
 - copy and paste the contents of the creds.JSON file into the contents section
 <br>